Austin

 Electric School Bus Goal

-Austin does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Austin does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Austin Energy, a municipally-operated utility, is the primary electric utility for the City of Austin.
 Texas Gas Service, an investor-owned utility (IOU), is Austin’s primary natural gas utility.
-The State of Texas requires its investor-owned electric utilities to offset load-growth through end-use energy efficiency, mandated through an EERS.
-The IOUs must also submit their energy savings goals to the Public Utility Commission of Texas.
-The municipally-run utilities must set their own efficiency targets.
 To learn more about the state requirements for electric and gas efficiency, please visit the Texas page of the State Database.

 Austin Water, a municipally-operated utility provides drinking water, treats wastewater, and manages stormwater for the City of Austin.
 In Austin, each entity runs its own ratepayer funded efficiency programs.